honeycombio/helm-charts/charts/refinery/README.md

 ## Configuration

 The repository's [values.yaml](./values.yaml) file contains information about all configuration options for this chart.
-For details on Refinery-specific configuration see INSERT URL.
+For details on Refinery-specific configuration review the [Refinery configuration docs](https://docs.honeycomb.io/manage-data-volume/refinery/configuration/).

 **NOTE**: Configuration does not hot-reload and changes will recycle pods when upgrading via `helm upgrade` operations.